twilio/twilio-voice-react-native-app/README.md

 ## Setting Up Auth0 Authentication

 The Twilio Voice React Native Reference App implements Auth0 to demonstrate login flow for authenticating and authorizing users.
-Sign In to your Auth0 account and follow the steps below.
+Sign in to your Auth0 account and follow the steps below.

 ### Auth0 for the app